KHEngineering/RoboRio/faq/roborio.md

 This means there is now ~ 0.6 V between when the motors are disabled and when the 5 V and 3.3 V supplies shut down instead of them happening at the same time.

-I believe there is current work on a feature that will allow the FPGA to stop motor controllers (probable source of brown-out in non-pathological case) in far less time.
+I believe there is current work on a feature that will allow the FPGA to stop motor controllers in far less time.
 The plan is to actively send one PWM pulse of "idle" when commanded to disable by the watchdog / power monitor before stopping the generation of PWM signals.
 Because the motor controllers are not continuing to draw high current for as long, the voltage drop should be less severe.
 This should reduce the time from brown-out detection to load removal from 100 ms +/- 5ms to about 10 ms +/- 5 ms.

 Here is a pic of the Regulator Topology: